pratiksingh94/mesh-c2/README.md

 - Results reported back to C2

 ## What’s Missing
+*no plans to add yet*

 - No encryption/authentication
-- No user management, metrics, etc.

 ---